Designing Technology (formerly Innovation Technology)

 • Agile innovation and interactive value creation

-The course requires analytical thinking, where students can identify and clearly articulate problems that they would like to solve and the process of solution finding.
+The course requires analytical thinking, where students can identify and clearly articulate problems that they would like to solve and the process of solution-finding.
 While existing technical knowledge from students is welcome, it is not a prerequisite for the course.
-Students can also contribute by conducting theoretical/empirical research, along with developing IT artifacts.
+Students can also contribute by conducting theoretical/empirical research, along with developing IT artefacts.
 To conclude, the course offers a balance between creativity and scientific thinking, which can be of immense help to students seeking to learn either skill or both.

 Due to the SARS-CoV-19 Virus, this course is held in an interactive, virtual format using the newly acquired Zoom licenses for the whole university.
 In case of system collapse, other software is ready in reserve.